 “Most cases of cervical cancer in the GCC region were diagnosed at advanced stages.
 Indeed, the study found that nearly half of the patients presented with regional or distant metastasis, significantly reducing their chances of survival.
 Furthermore, the researchers reported that only 28% of patients in these countries sought medical care for early-stage cervical cancer[…]”

-These findings underscore the urgent need to implement comprehensive cervical cancer screening programs and awareness campaigns in GCC countries.
+These findings underscore the urgent need to implement comprehensive cervical cancer screening programs, extended vaccination programs, and awareness campaigns in GCC countries.

 The meta-analysis indicated that Hepatitis B (HBV) caused 10.9% of reported STIs in the MENA region, being responsible for an estimated 2,600,000 reported cases.
 This is a much larger proportion than in other parts of the world.